-Provide a current list of all medicines, including non-prescription medicines as well as dietary and herbal supplements.

-- Provide a complete list of allergies and the type of reaction you experienced.
+- Provide a current list of all medicines, including non-prescription medicines as well as dietary and herbal supplements. - Provide a complete list of allergies and the type of reaction you experienced.
 This includes food and other allergies. - Explain how you actually take your medication, especially if this is different from the originally prescribed directions.

+To treat your condition while you're in the hospital, and for your follow-up care, you may be prescribed new medications you are not familiar with.
 For your safety, your nurse will verify your identity and compare this with information on the medication record before medication is given to you.
 Your nurse will provide the following information regarding each of your medications the first time it is administered: